AshimStha/Portfolio-CMS/README.md

 ---

-## Incomplete Assignment
+## Future Addition
-Unfortunately, due to time constraints, I was unable to implement the feature to allow users to upload files or showcase multimedia content directly within the project.
-This would have enhanced the portfolio presentation capabilities and provided a more comprehensive user experience.
+To make the image adding feature dynamic.
 I was planning to use dynamic image upload feature but ran into some error compromising the app.

 ---